nuitrcs/intro-python-april-2019/python-exercises2.md

 * Create a new folder Python on your Desktop
 * In Spyder, set the working directory to Desktop/Python
-* Download [Python if script - if.py](scripts/if.py?raw=true) to Desktop/Python folder
+* Copy `scripts/if.py` from your download of the repository to your new Desktop/Python folder
-* Open the downloaded file if.py in Spyder
+* Open `if.py` in Spyder
 * Run the script
 * Try to identify the error(s)
 * Add the second if statement that will check if `b` is greater than or equal to `a`